Smafl/cpp_05_09/README.md

 3. Create a sorted sequence of ⌊n/2⌋ in ascending order
 4. Insert at the start of this sequence the element that was paired with first and the smallest element and put in second sequence unpair element from step 1, if it exists
-5. Insert the remaining elements in special order, using binary search in sorted array from 1 to (2<sup>k</sup>)-1 elements
+5. Insert the remaining elements in special order, using binary search in sorted array in range from 1 to (2<sup>k</sup>)-1 elements

    Use this for calculating this order:
      t<sub>k</sub> = (2<sup>k+1</sup> + (-1)<sup>k</sup>) / 3,